Gabriel Barbosa

-Gabriel Barbosa Almeida (born 30 August 1996), commonly known as Gabigol or Gabi, is a Brazilian professional footballer who plays as a forward for Campeonato Brasileiro Série A club Cruzeiro.
+Gabriel Barbosa Almeida (born 30 August 1996), commonly known as Gabigol or Gabi, is a Brazilian professional footballer who plays as a striker for Campeonato Brasileiro Série A club Santos, on loan from Cruzeiro.

 A graduate of the Santos academy, Gabriel made his professional debut at the age of 16 and made over 200 appearances for the club across all competitions.
-Playing for Flamengo since 2019, he quickly became a fan favourite after scoring twice in the dying minutes of the 2019 Copa Libertadores final, and then scoring the only goal of the 2022 final.
+He joined Flamengo in 2019, where he played 306 games and scored 161 goals.
+He scored twice in the dying minutes of the 2019 Copa Libertadores final, and the only goal of the 2022 final.
+In 2019, he won the Bola de Ouro and South American Footballer of the Year.
 After six seasons with Flamengo, he joined fellow Brazilian club Cruzeiro.

+Gabriel played 18 games for Brazil between 2016 and 2022, and scored five goals.
+He was part of the squads for the Copa América Centenario and the 2021 Copa América, finishing as runners-up at the latter.
+He also won a gold medal at the 2016 Olympic tournament.

 Club career

 Early career

 Born in São Bernardo do Campo, São Paulo, Gabriel joined Santos's youth setup in 2004, at the age of 8; his prolific goalscoring with the club's youth sides saw him earn the nickname Gabigol.
 On 25 September 2012, he signed a professional contract, with a €50 million buyout clause, and made his first team debut on 17 January of the following year, in a friendly match against Grêmio Barueri.